jsiskreynes-astro/jsiskreynes-astro.github.io/research.md

 ## Strong gravitational lensing of AGN

 Since joining the CfA, I have been undertaking a multiwavelength study of highly-magnified gravitationally lensed AGN using archival X-ray (_Chandra_) and optical (_Gaia_ and/or _HST_) observations.
-By leveraging strong gravitational lenses as natural high-resolution telescopes, my work can uniquely reveal sub-kiloparsec (sub-kpc) inner structure in cosmologically distant AGN -- a frontier otherwise inaccessible to direct imaging with current and even future facilities.
+By leveraging strong gravitational lenses as natural high-resolution telescopes, my work can uniquely reveal sub-kiloparsec (sub-kpc) inner structure in cosmologically distant AGN: a frontier otherwise inaccessible to direct imaging with current and even future facilities.

 Such sub-kpc structures may arise from offsets between different emission regions (e.g. due to X-ray outflows or radio jets) or may signal the  emission regions in these distant AGN exist or may be attributable to the existence of compact AGN pairs.
 Both scenarios have important implications for SMBH growth, AGN physics, and SMBH-galaxy co-evolution.
 My current work measures these possible offsets with milliarcsecond precision.